 Many of us are familiar with the more obvious symptoms that women may experience during this time of life, such as hot flushes, mood swings, insomnia, night sweats, and weight changes.

-But, some of the pelvic symptoms of menopause are less well known, yet affect over 50% of women and can cause discomfort and anxiety.
-Here, we’ll go into more detail about some of these symptoms and discuss things that can ease them.
+But some of the pelvic symptoms of menopause are lesser known – yet affect over 50% of women and can cause discomfort and anxiety.
+Here, we’ll explore some of these symptoms and how to ease them.

-If you’re struggling with pelvic issues, we’ve partnered with bladder care company Jude.
-Rest Less members can enjoy an exclusive 22% off Jude’s Bladder Strength Supplement and save up to £15 on their first order using code LESS22.
-This offer is a single-use discount for new Jude customers only, valid until 31st December 2024.
+To help those struggling with pelvic issues, we’ve partnered with bladder care company Jude.
+Rest Less members can enjoy an exclusive 22% off Jude’s Bladder Strength Supplement using code JUDE22.
+This offer is a single-use discount for new Jude customers only, valid until 31st December 2025.

 Common pelvic symptoms of menopause